 How much is spent on personal healthcare in the US?

-National spending on personal healthcare has increased 1,629% since 1980 — that’s more than $3 trillion — nearly seven times faster than inflation.
+National spending on personal healthcare has increased 2,005% since 1980 — over seven times faster than inflation — to nearly $4.3 trillion.

-Private insurance was the largest source of funding for personal healthcare spending in 2022.
+Private insurance was the largest funding source for personal healthcare in 2024.

-The Centers for Disease Control and Prevention (CDC) defines personal healthcare as the goods and services relating directly to patient care, such as prescription drugs and hospital care.
-Expenditures are calculated by adding the total national health expenditures and then subtracting the cost of investment (in research and equipment, for example), health insurance administration, and public health.
+The Centers for Disease Control and Prevention (CDC) defines “personal healthcare” as the goods and services for patients — think prescription drugs, dentistry, and hospital care.
+The CDC calculates expenditures by adding national health spending from all sources and then subtracting the cost of investment (in research and equipment, for example), health insurance administration, and public health programs.

 What’s the per-person cost of personal healthcare?